 Okra opened its doors in 2009 on Howth harbor and redefined what fine dining was all about.
 Today, Okra means different things to different people - a restaurant with just the right ambiance, a place to be seen at or, more importantly, the best place

-Abbey Street, Howth, North Co.
+Abbey Street, Howth, Co.
 Dublin

 Welcome to the world famous Abbey Tavern.
 A genuine 16th century tavern located in the lovely quaint fishing village of Howth.
 With its original stone walls, flagged floors, blazing turf fires!!!
 A real warm welcome to one of Dublin's best venues.

-The Dart Station, Howth, North Co.
+Under Howth Dart Station, North Dublin, Howth, Co.
 Dublin

 A warm and welcoming interior with an old-fashioned feel, an open turf-burning fireplace, classic signage and characterful bric-a-brac stirring memories of a bygone era are just some of the atmospheric features of The Bloody Stream at Howth, one of n